SchokiCoder/book_modern_c/src/20_standards.md

 _Be polite._ (on StackOverflow)
 _Be efficient._ (by not writing code multiple times, unless with good reason)
 _Have a plan to debug every file you write._

-Wait hang on, this is not about you or me but rather about the language.
+Wait hang on, this is not about personal procedure but rather about the language.
 Oh well... still true, though.

 The C programming language was created in the 1970's and it didn't just sit